Jannomag/Yaru-Colors/README.md

 3. Done

 **Manual install:**
-1. Copy your desired theme into your desired theme directory (example `~/.local/share/themes`)
+1. Copy your desired theme into your desired theme directory (example `~/.themes`)
 2. Copy you desired icon pack into your desired theme directory (example `/usr/share/icons` or `~/.icons`)
 4. Enable your themes with gsettings commands or with gnome-tweak-tool
 5. To change the dock indicator color (Ubuntu's Dash-To-Dock only), find the hex code for your desired color in the list below and enter following two commands (replace HEXCODE with your color code including #):
-`gsettings set org.gnome.shell.extensions.dash-to-dock custom-theme-running-dots-color 'HEXCODE' 2> /dev/null`
+`gsettings set org.gnome.shell.extensions.dash-to-dock custom-theme-running-dots-color '#HEXCODE' 2> /dev/null`
-`gsettings set org.gnome.shell.extensions.dash-to-dock custom-theme-running-dots-border-color 'HEXCODE' 2> /dev/null`
+`gsettings set org.gnome.shell.extensions.dash-to-dock custom-theme-running-dots-border-color '#HEXCODE' 2> /dev/null`
 (or do it with the script, it'll do it for you...)